 4. When will the EHR vendor be ready to assist in the development of the interface?
 Immediately, next month, next year, etc.?

 What are the steps in the HL7 process?

-1. HL7 Application: An organization/practice wishing to establish an interface should download, complete, and fax or scan/email the HL7 Project Application (NEW!) form to NV WebIZ at 775-687-7596 or email@example.com.
+1. HL7 Application: An organization/practice wishing to establish an interface should download, complete, and fax or scan/email the HL7 Application Form to NV WebIZ at 775-687-7596 or email@example.com.

 3. Kickoff Meeting: A meeting is held to review the steps in the project, document the responsible parties, determine the details of the Data Sharing Agreement(s) to be drafted, and provide configuration/connection specifications.

 4. Progress Meetings: Meetings are held monthly (or more frequently) to ensure the project is progressing and to address any issues.